Rust Clap recipes

 # For more information, try '--help'.

 The full src code of the example above.
-Conclusion: this problem is solvable but in a very inconvenient way.
+Conclusion: this problem is solvable, but in a very inconvenient way.

 References & final note